Adamus-Bogdan/Algorithm-Reduction/README.md

 # Algorithm for studying polynomial maps and reductions modulo prime number

-In article [[1]]() we described an algorithm for inverting polynomial mappings.
-In [[3]]() complexity of this algorithm was estimated.
-In [[3]]() some aspects of this algorithm's implementation were discussed.
-Implementation of this algorithm can be found in this repository, in file [`algorithm.py`](https://github.com/Adamus-Bogdan/Algorithm-Reduction/blob/master/algorithm.py).
-This implementation works for _Pascal finite_ and not _Pascal finite_ polynomial automorphism as well.
+In [[1]]() we described an algorithm for inverting polynomial mappings.
+In [[3]]() complexity of this algorithm was estimated and moreover some aspects of the algorithm's implementation were discussed.
+Implementation of this algorithm can be found in this repository, in file [`algorithm_abch.py`](https://github.com/Adamus-Bogdan/Algorithm-Reduction/blob/master/algorithm_abch.py).
+This implementation works for both _Pascal finite_ and not _Pascal finite_ polynomial automorphism.
 Definition of _Pascal finite_ automorphisms can be found in [[2]]().

-Article _Algorithm for studying polynomial maps and reductions modulo prime number_ contains description of some improvements of this algorithm and code in this repository ilustrates this improvmenents.
+In _Algorithm for studying polynomial maps and reductions modulo prime number_ we explore properties of the algorithm and the class of Pascal finite maps while using Segre homotopy and reductions modulo prime number.
+Additionally in this repository we present our code which illustrates improvements mad in the proposed algorithm.

-The main idea is to use fact that calculations performed over finite fields are much better (they are faster and use less memory) than those performed over infinite fields.
-Idea is:
+We use fact that calculations performed over finite fields can be more effective (they are faster and use less memory) than those performed over fields of characteristic zero.
+We proceed as follows.
-1. to perform some reduction modulo some set of prime numbers
+1. perform reduction modulo some set of prime numbers
 2. inverse the reduced mappings using algorithm described in [[1]]()
 3. retrieve global inverse using Chinese Reminder Theorem.